🇪🇸 Spain Travel Guide 2026 · Iberian Peninsula · Europe

 Days 1–3

 Seville.
 Day 1: arrive (MAD then AVE 2.5hrs, or fly into SVQ direct).
-The Real Alcázar at 9:30am opening (EUR 14.50 — book at alcazarsevilla.org — the Moorish palace-within-a-palace, second only to the Alhambra).
-Day 2: Seville Cathedral + La Giralda (the minaret converted to a bell tower — the largest Gothic cathedral in the world), the Barrio Santa Cruz afternoon.
-Evening: flamenco at Casa de la Memoria (book at casadelamemoria.es).
-Day 3: day trip to Jerez de la Frontera (AVE connection, 45min — sherry bodegas, the Royal Andalusian School of Equestrian Art — the horses dance to music).
+The Real Alcázar at 9:30am opening (EUR 14.50 — book at alcazarsevilla.org).
+Day 2: Seville Cathedral + La Giralda, the Barrio Santa Cruz.
+Evening flamenco at Casa de la Memoria (casadelamemoria.es).
+Day 3: day trip to Jerez de la Frontera (AVE, 45min — sherry bodegas, the Royal Andalusian School of Equestrian Art).

 Day 4